Pivotality, twisted centres and the anti-double of a Hopf monad: Pivotal structures and twisted centres

-Our previous result tells us that at least some of the pivotal structures of $\ZCat C$ are induced by `invertible' objects in $\ACat C$.
-However, it is challenging to determine a priori whether these structures coincide.
+Given different pivotal structures of \(\ZCat C\), induced by $\cat{C}$-invertible objects in \(\ACat C\), it is a priori challenging to determine whether these structures coincide.
 The following lemma is a first step in this direction.
-It shows that the induced pivotal structures only depend on the isomorphism classes of `invertible' objects in $\ACat C$.
+It shows that the induced pivotal structures only depend on the isomorphism classes of $\cat{C}$-invertible objects in \(\ACat C\).